spotipy-dev/spotipy/.github/ISSUE_TEMPLATE/bug_report.md

  - your IDE (if using any) [e.g. PyCharm, Jupyter Notebook IDE, Google Colab]

 **Additional context**
 Add any other context about the problem here.
+Please give as much context as possible this will help the bug get fixed.